-Students are guaranteed the same rights as any hospital employee, (Due Process).
+In light of unacceptable behavior, a student is guaranteed due process rights.
 If a member of the clinical staff observes a student not in compliance with any program policy, the means of reporting that behavior is by way of an incident report.
 When an incident report is made about a student, that student must be shown the report and must be given the opportunity to respond.
 Only WRITTEN reports will be used in consideration of further action.
 The student shall be given a copy of the report.
 A copy is then forwarded to the program to be placed in the students' file.
 The report form must be signed by the staff member and the student.
 Upon receipt of the report, the program will respond to the student and the staff member within 10 business days.
 It is the program's responsibility to, A) counsel and advise the student, and B) report to the clinical affiliate of its recommendations and or actions.

-Any disciplinary action, including suspension or dismissal of a student from a clinical site or from the program must include the required proper written documentation of unacceptable behavior, just as an employee would receive.
-Students however are not employees and are always to be considered as students.
+Any disciplinary action, including suspension or dismissal of a student from a clinical site or from the program must include the required proper written documentation of unacceptable behavior.
+Students should remember that they are not employees and are always to be considered as students.